Lower Back Pain?

-People seeking out lower back pain treatment will usually be diagnosed and treated for everything from kidney problems to chronic muscle tension, arthritis, or pinched nerve.
+People seeking out lower back pain treatment in Jacksonville or Orange Park will usually be diagnosed and treated for everything from kidney problems to chronic muscle tension, arthritis, or pinched nerve.

 Below are other factors why you may have back pain: